Enron scandal: Audit committee

 Enron's audit committee was later criticized for its brief meetings that would cover large amounts of material.
 In one meeting on February 12, 2001, the committee met for an hour and a half.
 Enron's audit committee did not have the technical knowledge to question the auditors properly on accounting issues related to the company's special purpose entities.
 The committee was also unable to question the company's management due to pressures on the committee.
 The United States Senate Permanent Subcommittee on Investigations of the Committee on Governmental Affairs' report accused the board members of allowing conflicts of interest to impede their duties as monitoring the company's accounting practices.
 When Enron's scandal became public, the audit committee's conflicts of interest were regarded with suspicion.

 Ethical and political analyses

 Commentators attributed the mismanagement behind Enron's fall to a variety of ethical and political-economic causes.
-Ethical explanations centered on executive greed and hubris, a lack of corporate social responsibility, situation ethics, and get-it-done business pragmatism.Bethany McLean, "Why Enron Went Bust: Start with Arrogance," Fortune, December 24, 2001.Alan Charles Raul, "In Era of Broken Rules, Society Breaks," Los Angeles Times, October 11, 2002 Political-economic explanations cited post-1970s deregulation, and inadequate staff and funding for regulatory oversight.Staff of the Committee on Governmental Affairs, United States Senate, "Financial Oversight of Enron: The SEC and the Private-Sector Watchdogs," October 7, 2002.
-A more libertarian analysis maintained that Enron's collapse resulted from the company's reliance on political lobbying, rent-seeking, and the gaming of regulations.
+Ethical explanations centered on executive greed and hubris, a lack of corporate social responsibility, situation ethics, and get-it-done business pragmatism.
+Political-economic explanations cited post-1970s deregulation, and inadequate staff and funding for regulatory oversight.Staff of the Committee on Governmental Affairs, United States Senate, "Financial Oversight of Enron: The SEC and the Private-Sector Watchdogs," October 7, 2002.